osamaalkarmi20/reading-notes/Read-15.md

 ## Introduction

-Welcome to the Data Transfer Object (DTO) README!
 This repository aims to provide an explanation and guidelines for using Data Transfer Objects in C# projects.
 DTOs are a fundamental concept in modern software development, particularly in the context of APIs and distributed systems.

 ## What is a Data Transfer Object (DTO)?